ytia001/p2p-bookExchange-platform/README.md

 To run the Web Application

-1. Clone or pull the latest version of the web application from the GitHub repository.
+1. Clone or pull the latest version of the web application from the GitHub repository on desktop.
 2. Ensure the virtual environment and dependencies are present, else install dependencies through requirements.txt
  - pip install -r requirements.txt
 3. Activate the virtual environment if it's not already activated.
+4. Go into the bookExchange folder directory, and make sure that the **manage.py** file is within it
-4. Apply Migrations: Ensure that the web application's database is up to date by applying migrations.
+5. Apply Migrations: Ensure that the web application's database is up to date by applying migrations.
 Run the  following commands:
  - python manage.py makemigrations
  - python manage.py migrate
-5. Verify if there are any issues or errors in the web application by running:
+6. Verify if there are any issues or errors in the web application by running:
  - python manage.py check
-6. Start the development server by executing the following command:
+7. Start the development server by executing the following command:
  - python manage.py runserver
+8. Go to http://127.0.0.1:8000/discover/ , ensure */discover* is added as the end